nus-cs2103-AY1920S2/duke/docs/README.md

 5. Command Summary.

 ## 1. Introduction
 Duke is for those who prefer to use a desktop app for managing tasks.
 More importantly, Duke is optimized for those who prefer to work with a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can help manage your busy schedule better than traditional GUI apps.
+If you can type fast, Duke can help manage your busy schedule better than traditional GUI apps.
 Interested?
 Jump to the Section 2, “Quick Start” to get started.
 Enjoy!

 ## 2. Quick Start
 1) Ensure you have Java 11 or above installed in your Computer.